Advanced Laboratory Testing Mapping The Future Of Your Health

 Normal metabolism of the amino acid methionine is critical for cellular methylation of DNA, proteins, and neurotransmitters.
 Aberrant methionine metabolism can occur in anyone at any age and can be associated with numerous health consequences, including cardiovascular and neurological diseases, and cancer.
 The Methylation Profile provides a functional assessment of the phenotypic expression of common SNPs (MTHFR, MS, CBS) by evaluating levels of methionine, cysteine, SAM, SAH, homocysteine and cystathionine, and provides the important “methylation index,” a ratio of SAM to SAH.
 This test is useful for:

 Blood measurement of IgG (immunoglobulin G) directed against specific food proteins is a useful guide for structuring elimination diets in many chronic conditions.
 Individuals with neurological, gastrointestinal, and movement disorders often suffer from IgG food allergies.
 These individuals may continue to eat offending foods unaware of their potential effects.
+Our Springfield food sensitivity testing and allergy examinations can help find these problems.
 Symptoms related to IgG food sensitivity may appear anywhere from hours to days after eating making identification of the offending foods difficult without testing.
 Elimination of IgG positive foods can improve symptoms of irritable bowel syndrome, autism, AD(H)D, cystic fibrosis, rheumatoid arthritis, and epilepsy, among others.

 Candida problems are caused when the benign yeast form of Candida albicans mutates to its fungal form.
 Candida can take over sections of the intestinal wall causing numerous symptoms.
 As it grows out of balance it produces toxins that create holes in the intestinal lining, leading to leaky gut syndrome.
 After entering the blood, Candida albicans causes an inflammatory immune system response.
 A wide range of disorders have been linked to Candida including autism, multiple sclerosis, depression, and chronic fatigue.
 Use of antibiotics, oral contraceptives, chemotherapy, and anti-inflammatory steroids greatly increases susceptibility to Candida.